-In some cases, neighborhoods that are targeted for zoning reforms allowing greater height and density see prices rise very quickly-before a single foundation is poured.
+More than 25 percent of the units at Green on Fourth, a new apartment complex in Minneapolis, will be designated as affordable housing.
+Credit: Timberland Partners height and density see prices rise very quicklybefore a single foundation is poured.
 That was the conclusion of an MIT study published in January 2019 in Urban Affairs Review, looking at land parcels and condominiums in catchment areas around transit stations in Chicago that had been rezoned for taller and denser buildings (Freemark 2019).
 An important caveat was that there was a lag in permitting and construction of new projects, so supply wasn't actually increased.
-But because the city signaled that density would increase, the research concluded that the "short-term, local-level impacts of upzoning are higher property prices."
+But because the city signaled that density would increase, the research concluded that the "short-term, local-level impacts of